linusced/audio_synthesizer_web/README.md

 # audio_synthesizer_web
-A web version of my c++ program "Audio Synthesizer"
+This is a web version of my c++ program [Audio Synthesizer](https://github.com/linusced/audio_synthesizer/).
+This is a simple web project for audio synthesis using additive synthesis with 50 harmonics.
+There is also an ADSR envelope and a simple Low Pass Filter and a simple High Pass Filter.
+This is written in vanilla JS/CSS/HTML.